Josephvazhae1/aircraft-design-optimization/README.md

 ![image](https://github.com/user-attachments/assets/a24a3340-d611-4625-b11e-737909188c16)

-3. Select the Fittest
-Sort the population by fitness (longer range).
+3. Select the Fittest: Sort the population by fitness (longer range).

 Select the top performers to act as parents for the next generation.

-4. Crossover (Mating)
-Randomly pair parents to produce children.
+4. Crossover (Mating): Randomly pair parents to produce children.
 Each child inherits a mix of traits (genes) from the parents.

-5. Mutation
-Slightly modify each child’s genes to maintain genetic diversity.
+5. Mutation: Slightly modify each child’s genes to maintain genetic diversity.

 6. Create New Generation